 - Loyola students will live in campus housing.

-- Students are divided among residences including Unilodge and Carlaw Park.
+- Students are divided among residences including Unilodge and Carlaw Park, although these properties are not guaranteed.
+Students may be placed in other university accommodations depending on availability.

 - Students live in single bedrooms within shared apartment-style suites.
 Bathrooms, living rooms, and kitchens are all shared.
 All units are co-ed.